Mediterranean · Salads & Sides

 Using an immersion blender, blend until the mixture begins to thicken.
 Gradually stream in ice water while blending until smooth, light, and creamy.

-Chef Tip: The ice water helps the tahini emulsify and prevents it from seizing, giving you a silky texture.
+CHEF TIP: The ice water helps the tahini emulsify and prevents it from seizing, giving you a silky texture.
 Taste and adjust seasoning as needed.

 Taste and adjust seasoning as needed — depending on the flavor of your tahini, you may want to add honey to balance bitter notes.